 They are grown from thick canes with sprouting foliage just below where the canes are cut and look somewhat like palms.

 They have long and narrow leaves and are also known as the cornstalk dracaena.
-It is a rather narrow growing plant and its’ growth can be controlled by cutting the back the thick canes.
+It is a rather narrow growing plant and its’ growth can be controlled by cutting back the thick canes.
 They are considered to be very hardy houseplants.

 Dracaena Marginata or dragon tree is a species that grows up to 6 feet tall indoors.
 It has thin elegant leaves with red edges.
 Its’ trunks are rather slim.
 It also has a tricolour cultivar with 3 stripes consisting of cream, yellow and green colour.